 Vertical take-off and landing (VTOL)

-JOUAV Vertical take-off and land drones combine the capabilities of a helicopter with those of a fixed-wing aircraft.
+JOUAV Vertical take-off and land drones combine the capabilities of a helicopter with those of a fixed-wing drone.
 All of this is achieved through an innovative design that allows takeoff, landing, and hovering flight in helicopter mode and cruise flight in fixed-wing configuration.
 The VTOL drone can take off and land everywhere, including confined forest areas, cliffs, slight slopes, moving cars, and boats.

 61.0 megapixels/down to 1cm (0.4")

 JOUAV's flight control system combines RTK and PPK.
 RTK is mainly used for positioning the UAV during takeoff and landing to achieve precise takeoff and landing of the aircraft while PPK is used for post-processing of the data collected by the drone.
-Equipped with a 61 MP full-frame camera, JOUAV drones deliver best-in-class absolute horizontal accuracy down to 1 cm (0.4 in) and verticle accuracy down to 3cm (1.18 in) without GCPs.
+Equipped with a 61 MP full-frame camera, JOUAV RTK drones deliver best-in-class absolute horizontal accuracy down to 1 cm (0.4 in) and verticle accuracy down to 3cm (1.18 in) without GCPs.

 200km coverage with one flight/Max Payload 20KG